-Approximately 6-8 weeks, once you've weaned out of the sling and you have active control of your arm.
-This can vary from person to person as to when you feel comfortable to do so.
+Approximately seven days; however, this can vary from person to person as to when you feel comfortable to do so.
 It is advisable to contact your car insurance company to inform them of your shoulder surgery.
-Make sure you feel comfortable performing an emergency stop and using all the car controls before your first car journey and slowly build up your journey time, using the 'Soreness Rules' to guide your progression.
+Make sure you feel comfortable performing an emergency stop and using all the car controls before your first car journey and slowly build up your journey time, using the 'soreness rules' to guide your progression.